jonobr1/what-you-dont-know/readme.md

 - [x] Add Color Palette Changes on Speed Modification
 - [x] Modify OrbitControls to Ease Rotation
 - [ ] ~~Modify Materials on Buttons to be from Pixar 130~~
-- [ ] Choreograph Lyrics
-  - [ ] Line Based Animations from One Word to Another
-- [ ] Choreograph Particles
-  - [ ] Experiment with amount of visible Particles
-  - [ ] Experiment with regions of Particles
-  - [ ] Experiment with size through FFT
-- [ ] Choreograph Ring
-  - [ ] Experiment with changing x / z rotation
-- [ ] Choreograph Backdrop
-- [ ] Choreograph Multiple Camera Angles for non VR Contexts
-- [ ] Choreograph Boids
-  - [ ] Diversify Geometries
-  - [ ] Animate / Oscillate Distance from Ring
-  - [ ] Tie `TWEEN` of Boids to `player.currentTime` not `requestAnimationFrame`
 - [x] Fix Multiple VR Controllers
 - [x] Fix Safari Playback Issues
 - [x] Fix touch events for Paddles